ktamerl4/IT1025/Lab8/readme.md

 Include your executive summary here...

 ## Data, Information and Knowledge
+### Compare and contrast data, information and knowledge

 ### Relational Data
 #### Primary Key:
 #### Relationship between customers and orders: